ThatOtherMikeGuy/SeniorDesign/README.md

 # SeniorDesign
-LED vehicle display system run on an
+LED vehicle display system run on an Arduino Mega